I developed this recipe in the late summer of 2019.

 - ¼ cup sour cream, or vegan sour cream

-- 1 tsp sea salt
+- ¼ tsp sea salt

 Make the chipotle sauce

-- In a food processor, add the sour cream, the chipotle pepper, and the adobo sauce.
-Pulse 10 times, then open and scrape down the sides.
+- To a food processor or your favorite blending apparatus, add the sour cream, salt, chipotle pepper, and adobo sauce.
+Pulse about 10 times, then open and scrape down the sides.

-Make the salad
+Make the bean salad